tetsuo/tetsuo.github.io/articles/cubiclimit.md

 }
 ```

+---

 ## Transformation matrices

-Rendering a 3D scene onto a 2D canvas typically involves a series of steps—applying **model**, **view**, and **projection** matrices, performing perspective division, etc. In our case, however, we only require model transformations—positioning, scaling, and rotating each individual cube.

-## Mat

-These transformations are typically encoded in **4×4 matrices** when dealing with 3D points.
+Transformations are typically encoded in **4×4 matrices** when dealing with 3D points.
 We can define a matrix type `Mat` as follows:

 ```typescript
 type Mat = NonEmptyReadonlyArray<Vec>